 Garbage cans may be made available by HCA at the conservation area trail head parking lots if demand warrants.
-Garbage cans will not be provided along the trail route.
+Generally, garbage cans are not provided along the trail route.
 Trail users will be encouraged to practice 'pack in-pack out' trail etiquette.